探花精选

 Susanna Appel, Biomedicine alumna

-Reminiscing my time at KI, the workload was undeniably intense at times, but I mostly remember a lot of laughs and now know I made friends for life.
-We carried heavy books in our complimentary blue KI backpacks (major credit to the team behind today’s lovely plum profile color!) and joined forces during cram sessions.
+"Reminiscing my time at KI, the workload was undeniably intense at times, but I mostly remember a lot of laughs and now know I made friends for life.
+We carried heavy books in our complimentary blue KI backpacks (major credit to the team behind today鈥檚 lovely plum profile color!) and joined forces during cram sessions.

 The teachers were knowledgeable, most of them highly active researchers, and I experienced countless aha moments during lectures, workshops and laboratory practicals.

-My best memory is probably when I defended my licentiate thesis in the same room where I had attended my very first lecture – like closing a circle.
+My best memory is probably when I defended my licentiate thesis in the same room where I had attended my very first lecture 鈥 like closing a circle.

 Just before graduating from the Biomedicine program, I had performed my degree project with Professor Carl Johan Sundberg and got the opportunity to continue pursuing a research degree in his group.
-After my licentiate degree, I applied for a role as project manager for external relations at SciLifeLab.
+After my licentiate degree, I applied for a role as project manager for external relations at SciLifeLab."

-I was the Communications Manager and acting Vice Head of Operations at SciLifeLab – a collaborative research center and a national infrastructure providing access to pioneering technologies in molecular life science.
+"I was the Communications Manager and acting Vice Head of Operations at SciLifeLab 鈥 a collaborative research center and a national infrastructure providing access to pioneering technologies in molecular life science.

 My days were all very different, I have to say.
 I could hold a staff development review meetings and write a piece on outreach activities for our annual report, and the next day, I participated in a working group meeting on Data-Driven Life Science and put together material for social media.

-Be active during lectures and don’t be afraid to ask questions if something is unclear to you.
-Also, I’m a firm believer in that handwriting and sketching out concepts on paper is a great way of learning and remembering.
+"Be active during lectures and don鈥檛 be afraid to ask questions if something is unclear.
+I鈥檓 also a firm believer of that handwriting and sketching out concepts on paper is a great way of learning and remembering.
 Lastly, make contacts and build good relationships with teachers, invited lecturers and peers.
 The classmate next to you may be your future colleague, collaborator or manager.
-Networking during the pandemic is definitely more difficult, but not at all impossible!
+Networking during the pandemic was definitely more difficult, but not at all impossible!"

 Content reviewer: